kh-elbrus/kh-elbrus/README.md

-### Hi there, I'm Elbrus - aka 0x0032C :wave:
+### Hi there, I'm Elbrus :wave:

 ### In short, a SOC analyst with passion for entrepreneurship :fire:
 ---

 - 🔭 I'm currently working on - creating MVP platform for Security Operations Center
-- 🌱 I’m currently learning: ITSM && Leadership!
+- 🌱 I’m currently learning: DevOps && Project management!
 - 👯 I’m looking to collaborate with: other people in cybersec community.
 - 💬 Ask me about: Django, Web Penetration Testing, Incident Response, Anytime!